Re: cakewalk friendly interface. your weapon of choice?

 A side note is the improved preamps in the MOTU.
 I was using a Roland Octa-Capture and always used an external mic preamp for vocals as it seemed better.
 With the MOTU I find I don't "need" the external mic preamp.

 Franklin D-10 Pedal Steel Guitar (primary instrument).
-Steel Guitar Black Box.
-Nashville Telecaster
+Nashville Telecaster, Bass, etc.

 ASUS Maximus VIII Hero M/B, i7 6700K CPU, 16GB Ram, SSD and conventional hard drives, Win 10 Pro and Win 10 Pro Insider Pre-Release